Firmsconsulting

 Things to note about inventory turnover analysis

-The result are only meaningful when used as a comparison.
-It can be compared to industry averages, to the firms past inventory ratios and to ratios of competitors.
+The results are only meaningful when used in comparison.
+It can be compared to industry averages, to the firm’s past inventory ratios and to ratios of competitors.

 However, the norm would differ significantly between industries.
 If the ratio is too high when compared to the norm within the industry, it may mean the company keeps too little inventory and, therefore, may lose some sales.
 On the other hand, a low ratio may indicate excess inventory and inferior sales.
 Excess inventory is usually considered to be undesirable as inventory is an investment without return, holding inventory implies costs and prices of goods to be sold may start decreasing.